Leaderboard

 5 points

-2. Tu ai probleme cu capul omule.
+Tu ai probleme cu capul omule.
 Daca te uiti prin discutiile vechi o sa vezi ca au fost multi oameni ajutati aici.
 Diferenta este ca ei au stiut sa vorbeasca si sa ceara.
 Daca apari aici cu atitudinea asta nu o sa primesti altceva in afara de injuraturi.
 In celalalt topic ai inceput sa blestemi.
 Aici folosesti caps lock si ne bagi pe toti la gramada.
 Tie iti pare normal asta?
 Uite un thread al unui om ce a primit ajutorul nostru, desi toti au fost sceptici la inceput: https://rstforums.com/forum/topic/97857-tata-are-cancer-daca-puteti-sa-ma-ajutati/ - Am fost cu totii alaturi de omul ala si cu sfaturi si cu tot ce se putea, fara sa cerem ceva.
 Trecand peste asta, nu vrem sa facem din RST un forum de miloaga.
 Tu in primul rand ar trebui sa te adresezi institutiilor statului ROMAN ticalos care nu e in stare sa ofere asistenta/asigurare sociala si medicala.
-Stii cati sunt in situatia ta?
+Stii cati sunt in situatia ta?3 points

 1 point